NuLink-network/nulink-sdk/docs/functions/getDatasInfoOfPolicy.md

 ▸ **getDatasInfoOfPolicy**(`data`): `Promise`<`unknown`\>

 Obtain a list of data/files associated with the published policy information.
-Please unlock account with your password first by call getWalletDefaultAccount(userpassword), otherwise an UnauthorizedError exception will be thrown.
+Please unlock account with your password first by call getWalletDefaultAccount(userpassword), otherwise an UnauthorizedError exception will be thrown

 **`Throws`**